vrtulka23/scnt-exs/README.md

 ## Introduction

-This project is a reimplementation of already existing [Expression Solver](https://vrtulka23.github.io/scinumtools/solver/index.html) into the C++ language.
+This project is a reimplementation of an already existing [Expression Solver](https://vrtulka23.github.io/scinumtools/solver/index.html) into the C++ language.
-Original version of the code, written in Python, is available in the [scinumtools.solver](https://github.com/vrtulka23/scinumtools/tree/main/src/scinumtools/solver) repository.
+The original version of the code, written in Python, is available in the [scinumtools.solver](https://github.com/vrtulka23/scinumtools/tree/main/src/scinumtools/solver) repository.
-In the future, this version is supposed to replace the original and further improve performance of the **scinumtools** package.
+In the future, this version is supposed to replace the original and further improve the performance of the **scinumtools** package.

 ## Setup

 For purpose of developing and debugging we created a simple **setup.sh** shell script that implements the most used routines: cleaning, building, testing, and running of the code.
-For more instructions how to use this script refer to its help section:
+For more instructions on how to use this script, refer to its help section:

 ```bash
 ./setup.sh -h